 - How about fall flavor mixed with dessert?
 Try my Caramel Apple Crisp Milkshake.

 - Coffee and protein?
 Yes please!
 Try my Pumpkin Spice Coffee Protein Shake.

 - 2 cups almond milk (more may be needed)

 - 1 banana, fresh or frozen

 - 2 tablespoons chia seeds

-In a high powered blender (I used my Vitamix) add almond milk, frozen cranberries, mixed berries, banana and Truvia brown sugar blends to the mixer.
+In a high powered blender add almond milk, frozen cranberries, mixed berries, and banana.